 I interviewed Trevor Davies about the art and business of growing flowers.
-Trevor and his wife Bettina run an ecologically-minded floristry business in Berkhamsted, Hertfordshire.
-Single-handedly, they cultivate a cut flower garden creating beautiful bouquets for local distribution as an alternative to imported flowers grown with artificial fertilizers and pesticides.
+Trevor and his wife Bettina run Gillyflower, an ecologically-minded floristry business in Berkhamsted, Hertfordshire.
+Single-handedly, they cultivate a cut flower garden creating beautiful bouquets for local event as an alternative to imported flowers grown with artificial fertilizers and pesticides.
 They both have long histories of involvement in the performing arts.

 Leslie: In a nutshell, what is Gillyflower of Berkhamsted?
 What’s unusual about the business?